-At the School for Policy Studies, our courses introduce you to the theories and practice of the major areas of Childhood Studies, Social Policy and Criminology, delivered by a friendly academic community at the forefront of their fields of research.
+At the School for Policy Studies, our courses introduce you to the theories and practice of the major areas of Childhood Studies, Social Policy, Criminology and International Social and Public Policy, delivered by a friendly academic community at the forefront of their fields of research.

 Childhood Studies is an exciting degree which considers children and young people from birth to 19 years of age.
 It is unique in being located within a policy studies department, housing seven different research centres.

 Social Policy is the academic study of how societies identify, conceptualise and respond to 'need', and promote, or not, the welfare and 'wellbeing' of their members.
 This is a rigorous and critical but exciting and relevant subject, drawing on disciplines such as sociology, politics, economics and history to look at some of the burning questions of the day.